 - Advising a leading investment firm with respect to satellite-related regulatory proceedings at the FCC.

-- Providing advocacy for major satellite operators, industry associations and United States delegations before the ITU and the Inter-American Telecommunications Commission (CITEL) on spectrum planning and management, radio service planning, orbit access, and technical recommendations for global regulation and for the CITEL region (Western Hemisphere).
+- Providing advocacy for major satellite operators, industry associations and United States delegations before the ITU and CITEL on spectrum planning and management, radio service planning, orbit access, and technical recommendations for global regulation and for the CITEL region (Western Hemisphere).

 - Representing a major satellite radio company with respect to an FCC investigation of compliance with FCC rules.